ctschroeder/tutorials/antconc-programming-historian.md

 7. Discussion: Making meaningful comparisons
 8. Further resources

+### DOCUMENT your work in your Lab Notebook
+**As you work through the Lab, you will see there are a lot of options in AntConc.**
+* **Be sure to write down which options you are using in your Lab Notebook.**
+* **When you download/export results: be sure to write down the filename and what corpus, options, and tool you used**

 ## 1. Working with Plain Text Files
 * Antconc works only with plain-text files with the file appendix .txt (eg Hamlet.txt).